 Peek into the past when you visit the historic township of Whitton.

-In Memorial Park, see the monument to the pioneers of Whitton and the teamsters who travelled the nearby stock route in the 1850s.
+In Memorial Park, see the monument to the pioneers of Whitton and the teamsters who travelled the nearby stock route.
 It also highlights the use of whips and whims (winches and wooden structures driven by a horse on a circular track) to raise water for the village.

-Don’t forget to check out Charred Memories, a large-scale artwork by Carla Gottgens that depicts the history of Whitton and the fires that twice razed it.
+Don’t forget to check out Charred Memories, a large-scale artwork by Carla Gottgens that depicts the history of Whitton.
 It’s part of the Lyrics, Landscapes and Lintels Public Art Trail.
 New murals on old shopfronts in the main street and the recently installed 15-metre-high large-scale public artwork erected as a tribute to the Anzacs on the water tower behind Memorial Park are also must-sees when you’re in town.

 Fit in a visit to nearby Southern Cotton if you’ve timed your foray to Whitton with the season – tours run from May to September – and see the ginning process first-hand.
 Next door, you’ll find the region’s newest attraction, Whitton Malt House, a world-first journey from the farm gate through the malting process to a range of finished products that are supplied to whisky distillers, craft brewers and bakers.
 Of course, as part of the experience, you get to taste them.